vcmx/medium_procedure_knowledge_extraction_using_rag/readme.md

 5. advanced agent mode with more robust query analysis [feature/advanced-rag-functions](https://github.com/simkimsia/genai-202504-team-1/tree/feature/advanced-rag-functions)
 6. Query-Answering (this uses the streamlit and output folder and `rag_storage` folder)

+multimodal_rag_pipeline.py: Two-Step Hierarchical Chunking. processor.py: Text content is further broken down into smaller semantically coherent chunks florence_local_processor.py: transform vital visual information from the extracted images into text format that can be processed alongside the text content

+factory.py: Vector Embedding Generation with CLIP and Qwen3.
+This is a the key AI design of this project that we were constantly evaluating - whether model selection is a critical consideration that will determine the performance of the procedure knowledge extraction tool

+rag_with_chroma.py: Maximal Marginal Relevance (MMR) to introduce diversity in the retrieved document.
+It also incorporated BM25 with Reciprocal Rank Fusion to combine traditional keyword-based search with semantic similarity scoring.

+simple_supervisor_agent.py: Multi-Agent architecture implemented using LangGraph-based agentic flow to assign specific roles to individual agents, allowing each agent to focus on specific tasks.

+evaluator.py: Two approaches, namely RAGAS and GEval, to evaluate the effectiveness of our enhanced LLM-RAG engine for procedure knowledge extraction.

+KeThere are two phases:

+1. Preparation of the vector store (this uses the `run_pipeline.py`)
+2. Query-Answering (this uses the streamlit and output folder and `rag_storage` folder)

 ## Tips and Recommendations
 1. We recommend deploying the codes using Python 3.12, and to set up a virtual environment before installing the necessary packages